-OBD will also continue to abide by the longstanding public engagement practices established since its establishment.
-This includes: issuing a 30-day public comment period and a focus group before finalizing any DED grant program guidelines; additionally, OBD will release video walkthroughs which explain in detail the rules and application process/requirements for participation in OBD programs.
+OBD will also continue to abide by its already-existing public engagement practices.
+This includes issuing a 30-day public comment period and hosting a focus group before finalizing any DED grant program guidelines.
+OBD will also release video walkthroughs which explain in detail the rules and application process/requirements for participation in OBD programs.